Online Observability of Boolean Control Networks: Preliminaries

-We now define the following two functions which define, for any interval $[t_0,t+1]$ of observing time from $t_0$ to $t+1$, the sequence of states and sequence of outputs produced, respectively, in the interval by a state $\mathsf{s}(t_0)$ at time $t_0$ and a sequence of inputs in the interval $[t_0,t]$.
-Formally, the two functions are defined as:
+Secondly, we define the following two functions which define, for any interval $[t_0,t+1]$ of observing time from $t_0$ to $t+1$, the sequence of states and sequence of outputs produced, respectively, in the interval by a state $\mathsf{s}(t_0)$ at time $t_0$ and a sequence of inputs in the interval $[t_0,t]$.